gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

     ![alt text](/IaC/Terraform/_terra-images/TF_variables.png)

-    3 Steps to set variable values
+    3 ways to set variable values
     ![alt text](/IaC/Terraform/_terra-images/TF_var_values.png)
     Note: Every environment could have its own var file.
 E.g. terraform-dev.tfvars, terraform-staging.tfvars, terraform-prod.tfvars.

+    You can pass variable files at the moment of applying config.
+    ```bash
+    terraform apply -var-file terraform-dev.tfvars
+    ```
+    * You can set default values for variables in case a tfvars file is not passed.
+    * You can set variable type to inforce it, for users to provide specific type of data.
 ### Environmental Variables
 * TF-Env Var: TF has env vars, you can use them to change TF's default hehaviour, e.g. TF Logs:
   ```Bash